TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-selfmanaged/test.md

 If we inspect the sample Go plugin in `go/src/CustomGoPlugin.go`, we can see the `AddFooBarHeader` function which adds a Header "foo:bar"

-In order to execute this function, we have to add it to the API definition.
+Here's how to add it to the API definition:

 Navigate back to the API we created, click on "RAW API Definition", and replace the default value for `custom_middleware` with the following: